donpark/session-mongoose/README.md

 ## Migration Notes

+### Version 0.5 Migration Note

+Version 0.5 uses connection-specific `Schema` object if connection was passed in via `options` to protect against Mongoose version conflicts as suggested by @bra1n.

 ### Version 0.2 Migration Note

 * an instance of `connect` module (or equivalent like `express`) is now **required** to get